 In conclusion, if you’re going to offer a retirement savings plan to employees, you should know your plan costs and what your employees are paying for.
 Based on your company, think about what you feel comfortable subsidizing and document what your employees are paying.
 Remember at the end of the day, you are offering your employees an opportunity to save for their future.
 By offering a competitive retirement plan, you are helping each employee come one step closer to a successful retirement.

+Visit our website to learn more about our 401(k) Defined Contribution Plans.
 For more specific questions on your individual financial needs, please contact your financial advisor to set up a portfolio review.
 For more financial information and advice, call: (801) 274-1768 or email email@example.com.
 We look forward to continuing to assist you on your financial journey.